biosustain/cameo/docs/index.rst

 documentation for more details).
 The default fallback is python's multiprocessing library.

-Furthermore, it exposes a high-level API to users that simply want to compute promising strain designs.
+Furthermore, it will expose a high-level API to users that simply want to compute promising strain designs (work in progress ...).

 ::